Every serious aromatherapist I know has a story about how they got involved with essential oils. It’s like remembering when you first fell in love.

 But that oil.
 Ohhh that oil!

-I asked the nurses where I could learn more about essential oils and was lucky to find an “erboristeria” near my office and made friends with the proprietor.
-For years, I would visit the shop when we had a health issue at home, and she would guide me to the correct essential oil, dosage and method of application.
-I’ll be forever be grateful to the owner of that shop who patiently guided me in my passion.
+I asked the nurses where I could learn more about essential oils and was lucky to find an “Erboristeria” near my office and made friends with the proprietor.
+For years, I would visit the shop when we had a health issue at home, and she would guide me to the correct essential oil, dosage, and method of application.
+I’ll forever be grateful to the owner of that shop who patiently guided me in my passion.

-When I returned to the United States in 1996, I began formal training in aromatherapy with many teachers and schools and in 2010, opened Aromatic Wisdom Institute, School of Creative Aromatherapy.
+When I returned to the United States in 1996, I began formal training in aromatherapy with many teachers and schools and began teaching other in 1997.
+In 2010, the Aromatic Wisdom Institute officially opened!

 Follow YOUR Aromatic Bliss!